AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/template-presets-output-generation.md

 >
 > Template preset is available in Experience Manager Guides as a Cloud Service starting with 2026.08.0 release.
 Contact your Customer Success team to enable this feature.

-Template presets allow administrators to standardize output preset configurations across multiple DITA maps.
+Template presets allow Administrators to standardize output preset configurations across multiple DITA maps.
 Instead of configuring the same output preset individually for every map, you can define a preset as a template and apply it to all maps associated with a folder profile.

 This capability helps you to maintain consistent publishing configurations across projects and reduces manual configuration effort.

->[!NOTE]
->
-> - Template presets can only be created and managed by **Administrators** and **Folder Profile Administrators**.
-> - Template presets are intended for configuration management and are not used directly for output generation.

 ## Benefits